civol/HDLRuby/README.md

 end
 ```

+This version:

+* Uses a single `n`-bit inner register (`sh`) to store the shift state.

+* Updates the register each clock cycle, inserting `i0` at the least significant bit.

+* Outputs the most significant bit (`sh[n-1]`).

 ---

-There are many other features in HDLRuby.
-Here are a few of them shown in
-the following examples.
+HDLRuby supports many more advanced features that enable concise, flexible, and reusable hardware descriptions.
+The following examples showcase how you can use generic parameters, functional abstractions, and custom types in practice.

-Let us assume you want to design a circuit that performs a sum of
-products of several inputs with constant coefficients.
-For the case of 4
-16-bit signed inputs and given coefficients as 3, 4, 5, and 6.
-The
+Suppose you want to build a circuit that computes a sum of products between several inputs and constant coefficients.
+For example, with four signed 16-bit inputs and coefficients 3, 4, 5, 6, a basic HDLRuby implementation looks like this:
-corresponding basic code could be as follows:

 ```ruby
 system :sumprod_16_3456 do